 Why Companionship Matters

-Many seniors spend long hours alone, which can lead to feelings of sadness, anxiety, or depression.
+- Reduces Loneliness and Isolation Many seniors spend long hours alone, which can lead to feelings of sadness, anxiety, or depression.
 Companionship fills that gap with conversation, presence, and genuine human connection.

-Engaging in meaningful activities—whether it’s playing a game, gardening, or reminiscing—stimulates the mind and nurtures emotional well-being.
+- Boosts Mental and Emotional Health Engaging in meaningful activities—whether it's playing a game, gardening, or reminiscing—stimulates the mind and nurtures emotional well-being.

-Knowing someone is nearby provides reassurance and reduces the fear of “what if something happens,” especially for seniors living alone.
+- Encourages Safety and Confidence Knowing someone is nearby provides reassurance and reduces the fear of what might happen, especially for seniors living alone.

-Companions often encourage routines like eating balanced meals, exercising, or remembering medications—things that are easy to overlook when living alone.
+- Supports Healthy Habits Companions often encourage routines like eating balanced meals, exercising, or remembering medications—things that are easy to overlook when living alone.

 Companionship as Care